 Within the School of Social Policy, we undertake innovative, exciting, applied research.
 We believe in research making impact and we aim to build into the research process itself, communities, policy makers and practitioners, so as to ensure that our research travels and impacts upon people's everyday lives.
 Our research is ethically driven and sensitive, and deeply resonates with local, national and international issues..

 A series of broad research themes underpin the research activities of the School.

 Research expertise across the School currently sits within our Departments.
 The Health Services Management Centre organises its research around its five areas of work or specialisms:

-In addition there is an over-arching Participatory Research Theme which is cross-cutting across all four of our Research Groups.
+In addition, there is an over-arching Participatory Research Theme which is cross-cutting across the School's research activities.